OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - prints all single digit numbers of base 10 starting from 0

 ## Script 7
 - program that prints the lowercase alphabet in reverse, followed by a new line.

+## Script 8
+- prints all the numbers of base 16 in lowercase